IDS6145-Fall2019/assignment1-wearteam/analysis/README.md

 rerun the simulation to determine the optimal solutions for different sets of parameters until realistic use cases were addressed.
 '''
-(remove: Roughly, how would you conduct the simulation to produce the results from your specification?)

 #initialize
 import numpy